timebertt/thesis-controller-sharding/content/20-background.md

 ![Building blocks of a controller [@samplecontroller]](../assets/controller-components.jpeg)

 A controller's **cache** is responsible for watching the controller's object type on the API server, informing the controller about changes to the objects, and making the objects available to the controller in memory in form of an indexed store.
-Therefore, it starts a so-called reflector that lists and watches a given object type as described in section [-@sec:apimachinery].
+Therefore, it starts a so-called reflector that lists and watches a given object type as described in [@sec:apimachinery].
 The reflector emits corresponding delta events and adds them to a queue.
 An informer then reads these events from the queue and updates changed objects in the store accordingly for later retrieval by the controller.
 The store (indexer) is a flat key-value store with additional indices for increasing the performance of namespaced lookups or lookups with field selectors, that the controller frequently uses.